Posing with Machiavelli and Spinoza

 And later in the same chapter:

 As, I said, this interpretation stuck with me, reconfiguring how I read both Machiavelli and Spinoza.
 On the first, and most immediate level, Morfino's reading sets up tension between "imaginary content" and conceptual definition.
 It is worth noting how burdened the imaginary content is in both cases.
 Machiavelli's virtú and fortuna culminates in the unfortunate and infamous claim to treat fortune as a woman, and a general masculine understanding of virtú.
 As I mentioned I just taught Machiavelli and as much as I give the students credit wanting to discuss Machiavelli's sexism, such discussion risks effacing the concept of virtú as the imaginary presentation; the figure of virile manliness, obscures the philosophical conceptualization of acting in the conjuncture.
-On this point Spinoza does not fair much better, his remarks on the Hebrew state do not immediately generate discussion but often seem overburdened by his own history with his religion.
+On this point Spinoza does not fair much better, his remarks on the Hebrew state do not immediately generate discussion on the constitution of nations and peoples from practices and habits, but often seem overburdened by his own history with his religion.

 Given the burdens of the "imaginary content" why not dispense with it altogether, present the concept in its purity.
+Wouldn't that be the philosophical ideal, ontology without metaphor, concept without figure.
 Spinoza answers that question:

 Hence it follows that if anyone sets out to some doctrine to an entire nation--not to say the whole of mankind--and wants it to be intelligible to all in every detail, he must rely entirely on an appeal to experience, and he must above all adapt his arguments and the definitions relevant to his doctrine to the understanding of the common people, who form the greatest part of mankind.
 (TTP Chapter 5)